 - Wear the waist belt if the backpack has one.
 This helps distribute the pack’s weight more evenly.

 - The bottom of the pack should rest in the curve of the lower back.
 It should never rest more than four inches below the child’s waistline.

 - School backpacks come in different sizes for different ages.
 Choose the right size pack for your child as well as one with enough room for necessary school items.

 - Weigh your child’s backpack and ensure it weighs no more than 10 percent of your child’s body weight.
 For example, if your child weighs 100 pounds, the backpack should be no heavier than 10 pounds.
 One way to do this is to attend a weigh-in event near you.

 A Backpack Awareness Day "Weigh-In" of 6th Grade students and their backpacks will take place on Wednesday, September 20 at 9:45 to 10:30 a.m. at Woodlands Intermediate School, 1810 Maple Ave, Huron, Ohio in Mr. Kastor’s Health Class.
 Occupational therapy practitioners from Firelands Regional Medical Center will provide examples of weighing backpack-wearing students or teachers at Woodlands Elementary School.

-What the Experts Have to Say about Backpack Safety
+How to Pack a Backpack: What the Health Experts Have to Say

 “We want to educate and empower the kids to make small changes now, so that they don’t have to address larger changes in the future,” said Lydia Rapson, MOT, OTR/L, Occupational Therapist at Firelands Children’s S.P.O.T.
 “Providing information to even one class on the importance of properly packing school items, wearing backpacks, or even carrying sports bags will make a difference.”